zuhaibGit/vectorQuantization/README.md

 # vectorQuantization

+Machine learning.
+An implementation of normalizing variable-length data.
+The data set used was the UC Irvine Accleromter dataset.
+I wanted to classify an activity based on its acceleromter data.
+So to train the computer, I had to give the computer vectors representing each activity, where each vector was supposed to be the same length.
+But the data in the dataset was not of the same length.
+So this code normalizes the length for each vector corresponding to each activity.
+Then a classifier is used to train the computer.
+This assignment is based off of a course offered at the University of Illinois, AML 498.
+The assignment can be found at https://courses.engr.illinois.edu/cs498aml/sp2019/homeworks/homework5.html

 # Problems
 Obtain the actitivities of daily life dataset from the UC Irvine machine learning website (https://archive.ics.uci.edu/ml/datasets/Dataset+for+ADL+Recognition+with+Wrist-worn+Accelerometer, data provided by Barbara Bruno, Fulvio Mastrogiovanni and Antonio Sgorbissa).
 Ignore the directories with MODEL in the name.
 They are duplicates.